DEFRA/hapi-web-boilerplate/readme.md

 ## Testing

-[lab](https://github.com/hapijs/lab) and [code](https://github.com/hapijs/code) are used for unit testing.
+[jest](https://https://jestjs.io/) is used for unit testing.

-See the `/test` folder for more information.
+See the `/__test__` folder for more information.

 ## Linting

-[standard.js](http://standardjs.com/) is used to lint both the server-side and client-side javascript code.
+[neostandard](https://github.com/neostandard/neostandard) is used to lint both the server-side and client-side javascript code.

 It's defined as a build task and can be run using `npm run lint`.